MultiCraft/repixture/mods/rp_mobs/API.md

 purposes: First, to allow mobs to execute tasks in a certain order, one after another.
 This idea was directly inspired by 'The Sims'.
 In this game, the sims (the characters you control) also have queue of tasks.
+This should allow to add complex tasks that require multiple steps.

 Second, and more importantly, mobs can have multiple task queues at once, each of which will be run in parallel.
-This was loosely inspired by multitasking in operating systems.
+This was loosely inspired by multitasking of operating systems.

 Parallelization helps greatly improve performance and flexibility, and it simplifies many complex things.
 For example, a mob can now